 Cutting the Pie Crust

 Alternatively, you can cook them in the oven.
-Simply place them on a baking sheet and cook at 350.
-They will take a little bit longer in the oven than in the air fryer.
+Simply place them on a baking sheet and cook at 350 degrees F. They will take a little bit longer in the oven than in the air fryer.

 The Finishing Touches

-Once your mummy apple tarts are done cooking, you can place the eyes into the apple pie filling and drizzle the glaze over the pie strips.
+Once the mummy apple pie tarts are done cooking, place the eyes into the apple pie filling and drizzle the glaze over the pie strips.
 I like to also sprinkle Dixie Crystals sugar on top for a little extra sparkle.

-Again, just like with the pie crust you can make your own pie filling if you want.
-But I would only recommend this if you have dietary concerns about premade pie filling.
-This is because it is just so much easier to use the already made stuff.
-You’re saving yourself at the very least 30 minutes by going with canned pie filling.
+Again, just like with the pie crust you can make your own pie filling if you want especially if you have dietary concerns about premade pie filling.
+Using the premade is just so much easier and a way to save yourself at the very least 30 minutes by going with canned pie filling.